From Our Prior Provincial

 If you believe or know for certain that the alleged perpetrator is a friar of the Western Dominican Province, please call Fr.
 Michael Fones, OP, Vicar Provincial, at our Provincial office (510) 658-8722, ext.
 306 or email him at email@example.com.

-Victim Assistance Contact
+Pastoral Assistance Contact

 If you have information regarding possible abuse by a Western Dominican friar, or any of our employees, please call our Vicar Provincial.
-He will set up an appointment to meet with you, along with Mrs. Barbara Daniels, the other member of our Province Victim Assistance team.
+He will set up an appointment to meet with you, along with Mrs. Barbara Daniels, the other member of our Province Pastoral Assistance team.

 Fr.
 Michael Fones, OP